 - FRAZER MARINER is the second former FBS ferry to serve the Greencastle to Magilligan Point route.
 The first was the former Foyle Rambler (ex Stedingen) which was a similar size to the current vessel, and also ran on the Berne to Farge route before coming to Ireland.

 |Operator||Scenic Lough Foyle Ferry (Frazer Ferries)|

 |Previous Operator||Fähren Bremen-Stedingen GmbH (FBS)|

 |Max operating draught||1.24m|

-A max of 2 articulated lorries have been carried in previous service.
+A maximum of 2 articulated lorries at a time have been carried in her previous service.

-The above article is Copyright © Steven Tarbox, all rights reserved.
-Unauthorised reproduction or distribution is strictly prohibited.
-Thank You to Scenic Lough Foyle Ferry/Frazer Ferries, Kayleigh Clarke, Martin McKenna, Paul Rafferty, and Scott Mackey for their assistance with this article.
+With Thanks to Scenic Lough Foyle Ferry/Frazer Ferries, Kayleigh Clarke, Martin McKenna, Paul Rafferty, and Scott Mackey for their kind assistance with this article.

 Original article published: 15/07.17